 If you’re going to eat gelato in Florence, make sure to visit Vivaldi.
 The gelateria mixes traditional flavours with more experimental blends such as rice and amareno.
 Try the house blend which consists of raspberry, nutella and coconut – bellissimo!

 Address | Via dei Renai, 15/R, 50125 Firenze FI, Italy

 Opening Hours | Monday 11:00am – 8:00pm.
 Tuesday – Thursday 11:00am – 11:00pm.
 Friday – Saturday 11:00am – 1:00am.
 Sunday 11:00am – 11:00pm.

 7:00pm - Watch the sunset from Piazzale Michelangelo

 (11 minutes walk ~ 1,100 steps)

 Okay, time to work off all those sweet calories.
 It’s time to go and watch sunset.
-Head uphill towards Piazzale Michelangelo for the best seat in the house.
+For one of the best free things to do in Florence, head uphill towards Piazzale Michelangelo for the best seat in the house.
 The lookout offers panoramic views of the renaissance city awash with warmth as the sun sets over the red roofs.
 Come prepared with a bottle of wine with your partner in crime and sit on the steps for a pre-dinner drink.